 I had driven all over Africa and found that none of the terrain was ideal and was often covered in potholes and rocks.
 Out of all the roads I had driven on, the road leading to Tenderfeet was the worst.
 Tenderfeet students take a bus over that road twice a day in order to get to school… and they look forward to the ride.

-Thankfully, there was none in the Tenderfeet compound.
+The door to Tenderfeet was an oasis of blue in a world of burnt umber.
 The courtyard was green and educational artwork covered the building.
-The alphabet with corresponding pictograms crisscrossed the walls.
-The walls were covered with numerals, geometric shapes and math equations.
-For budding horticulturists, there was even a painting of a flower with all the parts labeled: “stem,” “root,” “petal,” etc.
+The alphabet with corresponding pictograms crisscrossed the walls which were covered with numerals, geometric shapes and math equations.
+For budding horticulturists, there was even a painting of a flower with all the parts labeled: “stem,” “root,” “petal,” and so on.

-The Tenderfeet school provides education for 125 students from one of the poorest sections of Nairobi, Kiberia, who have lost either one or both of their parents to AIDs.
+The Tenderfeet school provides education for 125 students from one of the poorest sections of Nairobi, Kibera, who have lost either one or both of their parents to AIDs.
 Without Tenderfeet, these children would not be able to receive an education, despite Tenderfeet only being able to offer education from pre-school to 8th grade.
 The most surprising part of the whole experience was how small the school was.
 Sizing up the entire compound, the school sat on barely an acre.

 The word kindergarten, in German, literally means “children’s garden.”
 I never understood how perfectly that word fit until I visited Tenderfeet.

 Recently, Collette Foundation volunteers spent time in Miami, FL to give back at the Tourism Cares for Miami event.
 There were over 300 volunteers in total from throughout the travel industry who took on three different projects: clearing debris from the presently closed Miami Marine Stadium, planting trees at Historic Virginia Key Beach Park, and planting sea grass at North Point.